liamkbecker/Maven.Spring-BeansLearnerLab/README.md

 -
-### Part 7.0 - Create `Students`
+### Part 7.0 - Create `com.example.demo.general.Students`
-* Create a `Students` class.
+* Create a `com.example.demo.general.Students` class.
-	* The class should be a subclass of `People` of parameterized type `Student`.
+	* The class should be a subclass of `com.example.demo.general.People` of parameterized type `com.example.demo.general.Student`.
-	* The class should consume a variable number of `Student` objects upon construction and pass them to the super constructor.
+	* The class should consume a variable number of `com.example.demo.general.Student` objects upon construction and pass them to the super constructor.

 -
-### Part 8.0 - Create `Instructors`
+### Part 8.0 - Create `com.example.demo.general.Instructors`
-* Create a `Instructors` class.
+* Create a `com.example.demo.general.Instructors` class.
-	* The class should be a subclass of `People` of parameterized type `Instructor`.
+	* The class should be a subclass of `com.example.demo.general.People` of parameterized type `com.example.demo.general.Instructor`.
-	* The class should consume a variable number of `Instructor` objects upon construction and pass them to the super constructor.
+	* The class should consume a variable number of `com.example.demo.general.Instructor` objects upon construction and pass them to the super constructor.

 -
-### Part 9.0 - Create `Classroom`
+### Part 9.0 - Create `com.example.demo.general.Classroom`
-* Create a `Classroom` class.
+* Create a `com.example.demo.general.Classroom` class.
-	* The class should consume and set composite reference to an `Instructors` and `Students` object upon construction
+	* The class should consume and set composite reference to an `com.example.demo.general.Instructors` and `com.example.demo.general.Students` object upon construction
-	* The class should define a method `hostLecture` which makes use of a `Teacher teacher, double numberOfHours` parameter to host a `lecture` to the composite `personList` field in the `students` reference.
+	* The class should define a method `hostLecture` which makes use of a `com.example.demo.general.Teacher teacher, double numberOfHours` parameter to host a `lecture` to the composite `personList` field in the `students` reference.

 -
 ## Part 10.0 - Creating `Configuration` classes
 * Each of the following `Config` classes should have a class-signature annotation of `@Configuration`
 	* this annotation tells spring to scan for `@Bean` definitions within the scope of the class, and register them to the [IOC Container](https://www.tutorialspoint.com/spring/spring_ioc_containers.htm) for `Inject` and `Autowire` use later.
-* Classroom should define getters for each of its fields.
+* com.example.demo.general.Classroom should define getters for each of its fields.

 ### Developmental Notes
 * `@Autowired`